stretcharm/PBIDataComparison/README.md

 ### File based Comparison

 Set Parameters DataSetName, FilePath1, FilePath2, File1, File2, FileFormat1 and FileFormat2

 File Formats supported are Excel, Csv or Text
 Files should have headers

 If the file is Excel Specify ExcelSheet1 & ExcelSheet2

 The files can be the same or different, but should provide the same date range and columns.
 If the column names are different alias one query so they have the same name.

 Data Set need to have 2 fields
 - RecordKey = Unique key for the data.
-This can be a composite key by concatinating the columns into a unique RecordKey
+This can be a composite key by concatenating the columns into a unique RecordKey
 - RecordDate = Date of the Record or Dummy date like today if there is no Record Date

 So either make sure your Data has a Columns named RecordKey & RecordDate or Rename/Create Columns in the PowerBI QueryEditor for Quer1Data and Query2Data